The Ultimate Guide to Porsche Models

 The current version is similar to the Cayman, except that the Boxster still comes with the soft top versus the hard one.
 There are two versions between which you can choose, the regular Boxster and the S model.
 The first will cost you $59,000, which is a steal for a sports car.
 The real difference between the two models is in the boxer-four’s power.
 The regular Boxster comes with the turbocharged 2.0 L boxer-four, while the S model gets you the 2.5 L version.

 It’s hard to find a better convertible than the 718 Boxster.
 Bentley and Audi have models that aren’t too far off in terms of design, but the Boxster outshines them in several crucial areas.
+A Boxter that has had regular transmission servicing drives like an absolute dream, with proper car maintenance, these beasts hold their age well.

 The 911 Carrera